BrennanB572/Gold_Price_vs_Inflation/README.md

  Research Questions to Answer
--	Where is the money safest(lowest inflation) o	What currency experience the lowest inflation? o	What currency experience the highest inflation?
+Where is the money lowest inflation?
+What currency experience the highest inflation?
+What currency experience the lowest inflation?

--	Is it profitable to move money o	What currency has the most Stable for the longest time?? o	What currency has the least Stable for the longest time??
+Is it profitable to move money?
+What currency has the consistent value range for the longest time?
+What currency has the least consistent value range for the longest time?

 Datasets to Be Used:
 Gold Prices: